-I have the honor to acknowledge the receipt of your letter of the 22nd instant; and in reply thereto I beg to say that, to facilitate the immediate construction of the Main Line Railway, the Government are prepared to sanction the outlay of a sum not exceeding £25,000 (part of the total sum of £650,000 named in the Contract) to defray the cost of survey and other preliminary expenses.
-Should it be necessary for the Company to raise a sum for immediate expenses prior to the signing of the Contract, the Government will be prepared to recognize the payment of interest on that sum, as well as the repayment of the sum itself (not exceeding for principal and interest £25,000), as forming part of the moneys expended "for the purposes of construction," under the 2nd Section of "The Main Line of Railway Amendment Act."
-Of course the total cost of construction upon which the Government guarantee interest, including all costs of survey, interest on advances, and other expenses, must not exceed £650,000, and, as intimated in my previous letter, no liability on the part of the Government for payment of any interest is to arise unless the Contract is signed, and the Line actually constructed in accordance with the Acts and Contract.
+I HAVE the honor to acknowledge the receipt of your letter of the 22nd instant; and in reply thereto I beg to say that, to facilitate the immediate construction of the Main Line Railway, the Government are prepared to sanction the outlay of a sum not exceeding $\pounds 25,000$ (part of the total sum of £650,000 named in the Contract) to defray the cost of survey and other preliminary expenses.
+Should it be necessary for the Company to raise a sum for immediate expenses prior to the signing of the Contract, the Government will be prepared to recognize the payment of interest on that sum, as well as the repayment of the sum itself (not exceeding for principal and interest that sum, forming part of the moneys expended "for the purposes of construction," under the 2nd Section of "The Main Line of Railway Amendment Act."
+Of course the total cost of construction upon which the Government guarantee interest, including all costs of survey, interest on advances, and when expansion much net actors of the purpose o other expenses, must not exceed £650,000, and, as intimated in my previous letter, no liability on the part of the Government for payment of any interest is to arise unless the Contract is signed, and the Line actually constructed in accordance with the Acts and Contract.